barbazul/1kfa/mod_guide_gm.md

 After the cards due players with RECEIVE CARDS tagged cards are chosen, each player can choose at most 1 magic item card as one of their 2 starting item cards.
-They can take one even if they didn't choose the "Use A Magic Item" move card, but if they so choose, make sure they understand the difficulty and cost of attempting "Use A Magic Item" at the "wild" level.
+They can take one even if they didn't choose the "Use A Magic Item" move card.
+But if they choose a magic item, make sure they understand the difficulty and cost of attempting "Use A Magic Item" at the "wild" level.

 Any time there is a blank on a card, the player should fill it in, so